-We say that “exercise is medicine” and so doing strength and functional exercises is also a way to keep you fit for your job.
+We say that “exercise is medicine”.
+Doing strength and functional exercises is a great way to keep you fit for your job.
 You don’t need to be injured to see us.
 Your physiotherapist can help you with a strength program to keep you on the Floor.
-Your massage therapist and myotherapist can treat any build-up of tension so that you don’t become injured.
+Your massage and myotherapist can treat any build-up of tension so that you don’t become injured.

-Lifting costumes on hangers, carrying laundry baskets, attaching that awkward headpieces and blow drying and pinning wigs on every night gets tiring and can lead to some neck and shoulder fatigue.
-Using your neck and shoulders in a position for a long period of time can mean that these muscle may have less blood flow and oxygen and this can present itself with a tight and sore sensation.
+Lifting costumes on hangers, carrying laundry baskets, attaching that awkward headpiece, blow drying and pinning wigs on every night gets tiring.
+It can also lead to neck and shoulder fatigue.
+Using your neck and shoulders in a position for a long period of time can mean that these muscle may have less blood flow and oxygen, leaving a tight and sore sensation.
 This tension can build up over the course of a working week.

-For the wardrobe team, fiddling with zips, clasps and heavy costumes can cause tired fingers joints and hands.
+Fiddling with zips, clasps, pins and heavy costumes can cause tired fingers joints and hands.
 You may experience stiffness and pain in these joints and in your forearms that builds up over the course of a week.
-You may not feel injured, however, an ongoing niggle in your hands and fingers can progress if you haven’t had it assessed.
+You may not feel injured, however an ongoing niggle in your hands and fingers can progress if you haven’t had it assessed.

 Holding a follow spot, sitting in the lighting dome or at the lighting desk for a prolonged period of time, can increase the tension in your back and arms.
 It is not uncommon for those of you in the lighting department to experience both upper and lower back pain and stiffness.
 Over the course of a week, you may feel this tension increasing.
-Regular back mobility exercises can assist to improve your mobility and decrease tension.
+Regular back exercises can assist to improve your mobility and decrease tension.
 Massage or myotherapy can also have great benefits.